 This guide explains how to integrate Salesforce Service Cloud with Sendbird Chat through Salesforce Connector.
 First, download the Salesforce Connector installation package.
 Then set up the integration environment on both Sendbird Dashboard and Salesforce Setup.
 After the set-up, create a group channel on Sendbird Chat SDK and create a Case using Salesforce's site to connect to the channel.

-A popup will appear asking if you would like to grant third-party access to Sendbird.
-See if Sendbird’s websites are listed and check Yes, grant access to these third-party web sites.
+1. A popup will appear asking if you would like to grant third-party access to Sendbird.
+See if Sendbird’s websites are checked and check Yes, grant access to these third-party web sites.
 Then click Continue.

-Note: If you see an error message saying Invalid type: UserServicePresence, AgentWork, go to Setup > Omni Channel Settings, check the box next to Enable Omni-Channel, and Save.
+Note: If you see an error message saying Invalid type: UserServicePresence, AgentWork, go to Setup > Feature Settings > Service > Omni-Channel Settings on Salesforce, check the box next to Enable Omni-Channel, and Save.

 Now, go to Sendbird Dashboard and add Salesforce integration under Settings > Chat > Integrations.
 Once Salesforce Connector integrates Salesforce Service Cloud and Sendbird Chat, a conversation within each Salesforce Case takes place in a group channel in Sendbird Chat SDK.
 Therefore, make sure to configure the group channel settings on Sendbird Dashboard as well to meet your service needs.

-The API Token field will appear and you'll need the token later, so copy and paste it somewhere safe.
+2. The API Token field will appear and you'll need the token later, so copy and save it somewhere safe.

 Note: You can enable additional add-on services, such as Einstein Bots, from the Salesforce integration page in the dashboard.
 But before doing so, you need to complete the settings for Service Cloud.
-To integrate Einstein Bots with Sendbird Chat, see our documentation on Salesforce Einstein Bot integration.
+To integrate Einstein Bots with Sendbird Chat, see our documentation on Einstein Bots integration.

-Once integrated, all conversations between your agents and customers will happen in group channels in Sendbird Chat SDK.
-Enable the following functionalities of group channels for a fuller context of your customer service.
+Once integrated, all conversations between your agents and customers will happen in Sendbird's group channels.
+Enable the following functionalities of the group channels for a fuller context of your customer service.
 This can ensure comprehensive and timely customer support, allowing agents to see previous conversations for context and be informed of any change in their Cases.

 Step 3: Configure the Salesforce Service Cloud settings

-After configuring group channels on Sendbird Dashboard, go to Salesforce Service Cloud's Setup page and set up the service environment for integration.
+After configuring group channels on Sendbird Dashboard, go to Salesforce's Setup page and set up the service environment for integration.

-Note: As Salesforce Service Cloud offers a wide range of functionalities in their Setup page, use Quick Find in the left menu bar when you need to move to a different settings page.
+Note: As Salesforce Service Cloud offers a wide range of functionalities in their Setup page, use Quick Find in the left menu bar for your convenience.

-Create a Sendbird__c object on Salesforce Service Cloud
+Create a Sendbird__Setting__c object on Salesforce Service Cloud

-Register your Sendbird application ID and its API token to Salesforce Service Cloud using a Sendbird__c object.
-Use Salesforce's Developer Console in Apex.
+Register your Sendbird application ID and its API token to Salesforce Service Cloud using a Sendbird__Setting__c object.
+This can be done on Salesforce's Developer Console in Apex.

-Click the Setup button in the top-right corner of your screen and you will find the Developer Console.
+1. Go to Salesforce's Setup page.
+Click the Setup button in the top-right corner of your screen and open Developer Console.

 string